Can A Nonprofit Find Strategic Ways To Grow in Unsettled Times?

 By: Eugene Fram Free Digital Image

-Nonprofits have always had to struggle to meet their client needs, even when economic conditions and social turmoil were much less constraining than today and they have dim prospects for the next four years.
+Nonprofits have always had to struggle to meet their client needs, even when economic conditions and social turmoil were much less constraining than today and they have dim prospects for the immediate future.
 How can mid-level nonprofits uncover growth opportunities in the present environment?

 Capacity Investment: As expected, nonprofits invest their assets in maintaining and improving programs.
 It seems that client needs will always be there to operate and expand existing programs.
 But success in nonprofits and elsewhere also involves beginning to solve tomorrow’s problem today.
 Example: The challenges for serving the aging cohort of baby boomers is clearly showing demographic impact.
 Those in the field or allied fields serving this cohort need to be concerned with finding new modalities to assist the baby boomers in an efficient, effective and humane manner.
 Where funding is a barrier to participate in such an effort, foundations and governmental agencies need to be aggressively tapped to fund with small-scale projects, if the foundation can partner with the nonprofit.
 (See: https://www.snpo.org/publications/sendpdf.php?id=2024)